A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Approach

 As usual, there is a natural trade-off in choosing this model---if we take it to be too small, $\smallnorm{\hat h_u}$ will be large or even infinite; on the other hand if we take it to be too large, we will be unable to find weights for which the approximation \eqref{eq:sample-balance} is highly accurate for all functions in the model.
 Choosing a norm with a unit ball that is a \emph{Donsker class}, e.g. a Reproducing Kernel Hilbert Space (RKHS) norm like the one we use in our experiments, is a reasonable trade-off that is common in the literature on minimax and augmented minimax estimation of treatment effects \citep[e.g.,][]{hirshberg2019minimax, kallus2016generalized}.
-When we do this, our estimator will be asymptotically efficient, i.e. asymptotically normal with negligible bias and optimal variance, if the hazard functions $f(x)=\bar\lambda_u(x,a,1)$ are in this class and we estimate them via empirical risk minimization with appropriate regularization.
+When we do this, our estimator will be asymptotically efficient if the true hazard functions $\lambda_u$ are in this class and we estimate them via empirical risk minimization with appropriate regularization.
 We discuss the computational aspects of this problem in Appendix~\ref{sec:weight-optimization-details}.